 My goals are simplicity and good design, which is a surprisingly unique combination of goals when making rockets.
 I was looking online for instructions to build simple water-bottle rockets, but the designs were pathetic as the rocket would just flip around randomly both on the way up and down (even in the videos that they themselves provide).
 I was also unhappy with the lack of important details (for example, how does "wine cork" help me when I'm ordering supplies if I do not know what type?).

 Most online resources for simple rockets get into the details of how to construct the rocket with step-by-step instructions.
 This is not my goal.
-Basically, just put together the materials below with the help of the image!
+Basically, just put together the materials below with the help of the images!
 Then, add some water to the rocket, firmly insert the cork, then launch!
 As for the details, figure it out as if you were on MythBusters!
 The goal is to think about the design rather than just mindlessly following a bunch of steps.
+Ideally, you would take this webpage to the next step by gathering launch speed and height data as various rocket variables are adjusted.

 What you need...

 2 water bottles for each rocket.
 The bigger the better, and the 2 bottles do not need to be the exact same type.
 One of the bottles (probably the smaller one) needs its cap as this bottle will be used to create the nose cone taped to the bottom of the other bottle.
-Two-liter bottles give more-stable (higher!) launches than smaller bottles due to their size, but these may take some time (and space) to collect if many rockets are desired.
+Once the top of certain water bottles is cut off, the plastic sides can be rolled into another (weaker) nose cone.
+If you don't care about the strength of the nose cone (perhaps you are launching two-liter bottles, which are harder to acquire and store and are more likely to crush any nose cone), just paper and tape works.

 #9 straight wine cork.
 I ordered mine from Amazon.
 Make sure that they are made from cork (that is, not synthetic).
 Each rocket needs 1/2 of a cork.